kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 24 December 16 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Continued advanced Javascript Section.
+(Debugging, How JS works, Module and some practice)

+**Thoughts**: I've been loving the ZTM course.
+I feel that I can already my progress with web dev.
+I intend to work on some cool projects to pad up my resume on this vaccation.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/af9b33abf9d9314b9db901f4db78f71ac8f75f9f)

+---

 ### Day 23: December 15, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
-Started the Advanced Javascript Section.
+Continued the Advanced Javascript Section.
 (Type Coersion, ES7, ES8,ES9, ES10 )

 **Thoughts**: I need to start doing this earlier in the day.